Rancher in Alberta with a $3M Family Farm Transfer: Bill C-208 Intergenerational Rules in 2026

 Get a pre-transfer review covering Bill C-208 qualification, LCGE eligibility on qualified farm property, the three-year ownership test, and capital gains reserve structuring for your Alberta farm succession.

-- 3The extended 10-year capital gains reserve under Section 40(1.1) — available specifically for qualified farm property transferred to a child — drops the total tax to approximately $324,000 by keeping each year's gain below the $250,000 inclusion threshold
+• 3The extended 10-year capital gains reserve under Section 40(1.1) — available specifically for qualified farm property transferred to a child — can drop the total tax to roughly $200,000–$220,000 by spreading the annual recognized gain into Wayne's lower marginal brackets (not by avoiding any inclusion-rate tier — capital gains inclusion is a flat 50% in 2026)

 Frequently Asked Questions